Studying business has advantages. Here are 14 essays on the theme of Why I Want to Study Business.

 Do something useful while you figure out your career

-Many business students also begin their studies without really knowing where it will lead.
+Many business students begin their studies without really knowing where it will lead.
 The advantage of studying business is that you build skills that are useful in any professional field, such as competencies in analysis, finance, planning and strategy.
 You also develop the ability to present different kinds of information clearly and logically.

 The stats on business graduates are encouraging.
 Employment and early-career salaries for business graduates are competitive with vocational fields such as engineering, teaching and nursing.
 And business studies is a much surer bet than an arts degree for those who start university not knowing what they eventually want to do.